Precy loves to write about many topics, including how to grow some of the most wonderful plants in the world.

 Aside from consumption simply as a vegetable, consuming the leaves while dealing with a cough serves as an expectorant.
 Amaranthus dubius is used as a remedy for eczema as well while the roots are used as treatment for gonorrhea.

-Growing as an annual herb, kalunay or spleen amaranth starts off as little red seedlings.
-As the seedlings grow, the reddish color slowly diminish and turns into green.
+Growing as an annual herb, green amaranth or kalunay starts off as little red seedlings.
+As the seedlings grow, the reddish color slowly diminish and turns to green.
 The leaves are ovate in shape and becomes shorter distally.
 The fading reddish color totally diminished once the plant matures.

 The plant branches out as it grows with both the branches and the stem green in color.
 Kalunay or red spinach bears green flowers that are clustered at the tips of the plant's inflorescence branches.
 It isn't uncommon for it to bend downwards because of the weigh.